-13 Dematerialisation of Shares 93.27% i.e. 10,048,137 equity shares out of total Equity Capital are held in dematerialised form with NSDL and CDSL as on 31 st March 2019.
-14 Outstanding GDRs / ADRs / Warrants or any convertible instruments, conversion date and likely to impact on equity 15 Commodity price risk or foreign exchange risk and hedging activities The Company has proper system to monitor the foreign exchange exposures on regular basis and appropriate steps are taken by the management to limit the risks of adverse exchange rate movement by entering into forward contract for hedging foreign exchange exposure against exports and imports.
-The details of hedged and unhedged foreign currency exposure are reported at Note No. 50(c)(i) to the financial statements for the year ended 31st March, 2019 16 Plant Location Chengail, Howrah -711 308, West Bengal, India Phone: (033) 2642-8366 Fax: (033) 2642-8367 17 Address for correspondence: For Investor's matters For queries related to Financial matters Company Secretary Same as registered office address Chief Financial Officer Same as registered office address
+12. Dematerialisation of Shares 93.70% i.e. 1,00,94,399 equity shares out of total Equity Capital are held in dematerialised form with NSDL and CDSL as on 31st March 2020.
+13. Outstanding GDRs / ADRs / Warrants or any convertible instruments, conversion date and likely to impact on equity 14.
+Commodity price risk or foreign exchange risk and hedging activities The Company has proper system to monitor the foreign exchange exposures on regular basis and appropriate steps are taken by the management to limit the risks of adverse exchange rate movement by entering into forward contract for hedging foreign exchange exposure against exports and imports.
+The details of hedged and unhedged foreign currency exposure are reported at Note No. 50(c) to the financial statements for the year ended 31st March, 2020.
+15. Credit Rating CARE Ratings Limited has assigned long-term rating of CARE A-; Stable (Single A Minus; Outlook: Stable) and short-term rating of CARE A2+ (A Two Plus) to the Company for the working capital and term loan facilities availed by the Company.
+16. Plant Location Chengail, Howrah - 711 308, West Bengal, India Phone: (033) 2642-8366 Fax: (033) 2642-8367 17.
+Address for correspondence: For Investor's matters For queries related to Financial matters Company Secretary Same as registered office address Chief Financial Officer Same as registered office address